clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 `Docker Hub`_ is a publically available container image repository which comes preconfigured with Docker.
-In the example below we will pull and run an the official Docker image for nginx, an open source reverse proxy server.
+In the example below we will pull and run an the official Docker image for nginx\*, an open source reverse proxy server.

 #.
 First, pull a container image from Docker Hub using the
    :command:`docker pull` command.
 Download the latest nginx Docker